 So far, my work on culture points produced three (related) main outcomes:

 1. In their natural state, great apes do not copy actions.
-They do not imitate.
+And because imitation includes action copying, they thus do not imitate.

 2. Great ape tools and their usage derive from "latent solutions" (Tennie et al. 2009 Phil.
 Trans.): behaviour mainly fuelled by evolved cognitive skills, but excitable by social influences.